softwarepub/showcase/README.md

 **Work In Progress**

-Expect more content when RSE Con 2022 is approaching.
+Expect more content when deRSE23 is approaching.

 Stay tuned!